Major in Nursing: Basic Students

 Prerequisite Completion

 Students must complete all prerequisite courses prior to beginning the major.
 Proper course planning and good advising are key to timely admission to the major and completion of the program in four years.
-Pre-nursing majors may request a nursing advisor to help them plan their academic program prior to admission to the major.
-Students can contact the department for specific information and to be assigned to an advisor.
-Once the student is admitted to the Nursing major, the nursing courses must be completed in a sequential pattern, because each course is a foundation for the subsequent course.
-Part-time study options are available.
+Students with the declared major of pre-nursing are assigned to a first-year experience advisor or academic advising specialist to help them plan their academic program prior to admission to the major.
+Transfer students who plan to apply transfer coursework to the nursing prerequisites are encouraged to consult with the Transfer Student Center in University Admissions for transfer planning assistance.

-Pre-nursing students demonstrating competencies covered in MATH 115 (as determined by the Department of Mathematics) may enroll in an alternative offering of one of the following: MATH 119 or MATH 273, in order to meet the math prerequisite.
-Placement in the particular course is determined by the Department of Mathematics.
-Statistics will not substitute for the college algebra/precalculus prerequisite.
+For the math prerequisite, students must complete a college algebra course.
+Pre-nursing students demonstrating competencies covered in MATH 115 (as determined by the Department of Mathematics placement policies) may enroll in a higher-level algebra-intensive math course (MATH 117, MATH 119, MATH 211, or MATH 273) in order to satisfy the college algebra prerequisite.
+Placement in any particular math course is determined by the Department of Mathematics; students can refer to the Mathematics Placement Information site for details.
+Non-algebra intensive math courses (e.g., statistics, finite mathematics, or introductory/survey college mathematics courses) will not satisfy the math prerequisite.

-In addition to the math requirement above, students must successfully complete a basic statistics course prior to enrolling in NURS 435 in the junior year, second term.
-Students should are strongly encouraged to complete this requirement before entering the nursing major because additional course enrollment during the junior year first term is not advised.
+In addition to the math requirement above, students must successfully complete a basic statistics course (MATH 231, MATH 237, or PSYC 212) prior to enrolling in NURS 435 in the junior year, second term.
+Students are strongly encouraged to complete this requirement prior to entering the nursing major because additional course enrollment during the junior year first term is not advised.

 Program Requirements and Financial Obligations